-Volume of water: 20,000 AFY were provided during Wet and Above Normal years, distributed between the months of January and February for direct recharge.
-The annual average during the 50-year simulation period would be 9,600 AFY.
+• Volume of water: 20,000 AFY were provided during Wet and Above Normal years, distributed between the months of January and February for direct recharge.
+The annual average during the 50-year simulation period would be of-9,600 AFY.

-The Project involves the delivery of approximately 20,000 AF of surface water from the Tuolumne River in Wet and Above Normal WYs through a limited number of new points of diversions off MID's existing irrigation conveyance infrastructure and subsequent conveyance through newly constructed private irrigation conveyance infrastructure for and direct recharge during the non-growing season.
+The Project involves the delivery of approximately 20,000 AF of surface water from the Tuolumne River in Wet and Above Normal water years WYs through a limited number of new points of diversions off MID's existing irrigation conveyance infrastructure and subsequent conveyance through newly constructed private irrigation conveyance infrastructure for and direct recharge during the non-growing season.
 Historically (1972-2020), Wet and Above Normal WYs have occurred approximately 47% of the time on the Tuolumne River.
+In addition to measurable benefits to groundwater resources within the Modesto subbasin, this Project is intended to mitigate flood releases from Don Pedro Reservoir during the winter months whereby reducing impacts on the lower Tuolumne River (City of Modesto and growers near the confluence of the lower Tuolumne River and the San Joaguin River), the San Joaguin River and the Delta.
 Under the current Final Environmental Impact Statement for the relicensing of Don Pedro Reservoir, there is estimated to be approximately 1,500,000 AF of surface water in Wet WYs and 620,000 AF of surface water in Above Normal WYs in the Tuolumne River above and beyond that necessary to meeting existing customer demands (all Tuolumne River Partners) and the recommended instream flow obligations.
 As a result, 20,000 AF of Tuolumne River surface water to applicable NDE areas during the non-growing season amounts to approximately 1% and 3% of available surface water supply respectively, for Wet and Above Normal WYs.
 New licenses for diversions/water rights may be required for this project.

 The GSAs, Districts, and individual Project proponents have the authority to plan and implement projects through consultation with applicable governing agencies.
-MID has the authority to contract with and provide deliveries to NDE landowners, and individual irrigators have the authority to apply surface water to their fields for on-farm recharge.
+MID has the authority to contract with and provide deliveries to non-districted eastNDE landowners area, and individual irrigators have the authority to apply surface water to their fields for on-farm recharge.

-Potential costs for this Project include coordination and administration, financial, or other incentives to encourage on-farm recharge, field preparation to enhance flooding, and other potential on-field monitoring equipment.
+Potential costs offor this Project may-include-Project coordination and administration, financial, or other incentives to encourage on-farm recharge, field preparation to enhance flooding, and other potential on-field monitoring equipment.
 Costs per site may vary depending on changes in Project implementation and incentives.
 Slightly higher costs per site would likely be incurred in the first year an irrigator participates, as more coordination and site preparation may be required.
 The total costs of the Project will vary over time, depending on the number of sites receiving water, the extent to which irrigators require coordination and support, and any applicable Project incentives.